BradenLWeber/calculator/README.md

 Things next:
 - Bug hunt!
 - - Edge left/right are formatted wrong when ln is deleted on left side of screen and line.length < CHARS_ON_SCREEN
+- - Should limit the amount that can be put into a line
 - Visual design improvements
 - Rewriting inefficient code
 - Add buttons to let user decide height and width?